-Residents may move in anytime between when the halls open and the beginning of classes on August 25th.
+Spring residents may move in anytime between when the halls open and the beginning of classes on January 21, 2016.

 - Review dates for Red Raider Orientation »